python-control/python-control/doc/flatsys.rst

 trajectory generation is required.
 Since the behavior of a flat system is determined by the flat outputs, we can plan trajectories in output space, and then map these to appropriate inputs.
-Suppose we wish to generate a feasible trajectory for the the nonlinear system
+Suppose we wish to generate a feasible trajectory for the nonlinear system

 .. math::
     \dot x = f(x, u), \qquad x(0) = x_0,\, x(T) = x_f.